 Knowing different synonyms of luck can make your writing more fun, clear, and powerful.

-In simple words, luck means something good or bad that happens by chance.
 You don’t plan it it just happens.
 Learning synonyms of luck helps students, bloggers, freelancers, and everyday English users sound smarter and more natural.

 If you’re writing a story or sending a message, using the right word makes a big difference.
 In this guide, you’ll learn easy and useful alternatives to luck, plus real-life examples you can use daily.